Vet Tech Schools in Vermont

 2

 The Vermont Veterinary Technicians Association (VVTA) not only offers voluntary professional certification in the field, but it also boasts an array of continuing education (CE) opportunities to keep these animal healthcare specialists up-to-date on the latest advances in pharmaceuticals, equipment, and procedures which are relevant to the field.
-Furthermore, the VVTA focuses on enhancing the communication between pet-owners and veterinary workers, in addition to serving as an advocate for people in this important line of work.
+Furthermore, the VVTA focuses on enhancing the communication between pet owners and veterinary workers and serving as an advocate for people in this important line of work.
 The VVTA also recognizes a VT Vet Tech of the Year, which is awarded to outstanding practitioners who have acted as “good community citizens” who engage in continued learning.

-Read on to learn at length about the employment outlook for vet techs in VT and nationwide, as well as how much these animal healthcare professionals can expect to earn and how to pursue voluntary certification through the VVTA.
+Read on to learn at length about the employment outlook for vet techs in VT and nationwide, how much these animal healthcare professionals can expect to earn and how to pursue voluntary certification through the VVTA.

 School Website main address online program Avma Accredited

-Vermont Technical College 124 Admin Drive, Randolph Center, Vermont, 5061NoYes
+Vermont State University 124 Admin Drive, Randolph Center, Vermont, 5061NoYes

 Job Outlook for Vet Techs in Vermont

-There is a promising job outlook for veterinary technicians in the US and Vermont.
-In fact, the Bureau of Labor Statistics (BLS 2021) anticipated a 15 percent explosion in openings nationwide in this field between 2020 and 2030, much more robust than the average growth projected across all occupations (8 percent).
-Projections Central (2021) found that openings for veterinary technicians and technologists are expected to increase at an even faster rate (19.1 percent) than what’s anticipated nationally.
-The projected addition of 90 vet techs in VT is relatively robust given the size of the state.
+There is a promising job outlook for veterinary technicians in the US and in Vermont.
+In fact, the Bureau of Labor Statistics (BLS June 2024) anticipated a 21 percent explosion in openings nationwide in this field between 2022 and 2032, much more robust than the average growth projected across all occupations (3 percent).
+Projections Central (2024) found that openings for veterinary technicians and technologists are expected to increase by 20.5 percent nationally during the same time period.
+Projections Central is in the process of updating their data at the time of this writing and does not yet have statistics for individual states.

-Furthermore, Vermont Veterinary Technician Association (VVTA) listed employment opportunities for vet techs at numerous veterinary facilities in December 2021, including Shelburne Veterinary Hospital, Burlington Emergency & Veterinary Specialists, Tanneberger Veterinary Hospital, Lamoille Valley Veterinary Services, Sequist Animal Hospital, Rockingham Veterinary Clinic, Ark Veterinary Hospital, and many more.
+Furthermore, Vermont Veterinary Technician Association (VVTA) listed employment opportunities for vet techs at numerous veterinary facilities in August 2024, including Waterbury Veterinary Hospital, Humane Society of Chittenden County, Milton Veterinary Hospital, Burlington Emergency and Veterinary Specialists, Animal Hospital of Hinesburg, Green Mountain Animal Hospital, and and many more.

 If the traditional job-seeking websites are any indication, there should be plenty of opportunities in this field in the coming years.
-By illustration, Indeed (December 2021) posted job openings for vet techs at places such as VCA Animal Hospitals, Waterbury Veterinary Hospital, Petit Brook Veterinary Clinic, and VetCor.
+By illustration, Indeed (August 2024) posted job openings for vet techs at places such as Essex Veterinary Center, Danville Animal Hospital, Clarendon Animal Clinic, and VCA Animal Hospitals.

-To qualify for credentialing, candidates typically need to submit a resume with experience in one’s subfield; show proof of having completed a qualifying vet tech program; send letters of recommendation; and achieve a passing score on an exam.
+To qualify for credentialing, candidates must submit a resume with experience in one’s subfield; show proof of having completed a qualifying vet tech program; send letters of recommendation; and achieve a passing score on an exam.
 To discover the various pathways to becoming a VTS, check out the main vet tech specialist careers page.

 Vet Tech Salaries in Vermont and Nationally

-As proof of point, the Missouri Economic Research and Information Center (MERIC 2021) found that VT is the twelfth most expensive state and has especially high costs in housing and utilities.
+As proof of point, the Missouri Economic Research and Information Center (MERIC 1st quarter 2024) found that VT is the ninth most expensive state and has especially high costs in housing and utilities.
 Aspiring veterinary technicians in VT are encouraged to keep this in mind while considering the salary prospects in the state.

 In more granular terms, how much do vet techs make around the country and in Vermont?
 The table below is a comparison of national and state salaries of veterinary technicians.